-Anonymous asked: I want to say thank you for doing this blog!
+Anonymous said: I want to say thank you for doing this blog!
 I have been on cymbalta for 3 years, before that a list of medications as long as my arm...
 Right now the benefits of me continuing with cymbalta (which worked the best for me out of anything I've been prescribed) outweighs the risks; I have been off cymbalta for a week and a half as my family doctor and psychiatrist were both on vacation when I needed my prescription renewed.
 I have never felt so sick in my life, and now I suspect it is withdrawal..

 I was on Cymbalta for 5 years and it had been in my system way too long.
 The first time I tried to get off it, my mindset was like yours - I felt so horrible after just a few days that I convinced myself that I needed it.
 Do what is best for you at this time and definitely don’t try to withdraw when you are having a lot of stress in your life (if possible - life = stress).
 If you have benefits at work you may even want to plan for some short-term disability time.
 I do not regret quitting Cymbalta one bit - and will never go on an antidepressant again!

-Anonymous asked: I went from 60mg to 0 on my own!!
+Anonymous said: I went from 60mg to 0 on my own!!
 It has been a nightmare - going on 3 weeks and still feeling horrible.
 I really glad I came across your blog so I know it is not just me.
 I actually laughed at some of your entries because it is exactly what I have been thinking.
 I hope it is not 3 months of symptoms - I do not know if I can make it that long.